bearfighting/schema-transformation-toolkit/docs/development/capabilities-and-loss.md

 # Capabilities And Semantic Loss

-## Purpose

 This document defines how parser, generator, and future transform layers should describe:

 - what semantics they support
-- what semantics they intentionally lower or normalize
+- what they normalize intentionally
-- what semantics they reject explicitly
+- what they reject explicitly
-- what semantics they can render only with information loss
+- what they can render only with semantic widening or loss

-It exists to keep the repository honest about successful conversion not always meaning full semantic preservation.

-Use [ir-boundaries.md](ir-boundaries.md) for IR placement rules and [architecture-layering.md](architecture-layering.md) for routing and planner structure.
+Use [ir-boundaries.md](ir-boundaries.md) for semantic placement and [architecture-layering.md](architecture-layering.md) for routing.
-This document should stay focused on result-contract semantics.

-## Why This Matters

-The repository now has enough surface area that simple `ok: true` is no longer a sufficient contract.

-Current examples already show this:

-- a parser can succeed while lowering JSON Schema surface distinctions into shared shape semantics
-- a generator can succeed while widening `unknown` into a broader target form
-- a conversion can remain truthful while still losing source-specific information

-Without a shared contract, those cases become inconsistent:

-- some features fail explicitly
-- some features succeed silently
-- some features succeed with diagnostics

-That inconsistency makes it harder to expand parser and generator coverage safely.

-## Core Principle
+## Core Rule

 Use this rule throughout the repository:

 > success means the produced result is still truthful

-It does not necessarily mean:
+Success does not necessarily mean:

-- the source semantics were preserved exactly
+- source semantics were preserved exactly
-- the target can express every input distinction
+- target syntax can express every distinction
 - round-trip fidelity is lossless

-When truth is preserved only through widening, normalization, or target-specific lowering, that semantic loss should be visible.
+If truth is preserved only through normalization, widening, or target-local lowering, that caveat should be visible.

-## Terminology
+## Terms

 ### Capability